Last Updated February 8, 2022

 If you can avoid doing this and you meet all other qualifications, you may qualify for more than the 4% fixed corporate tax rate.
 For example, in the case of services that are considered strategic to Puerto Rico, the corporate tax rate could be reduced to 3%.

-You will also enjoy 100% tax exemption on distributions from earnings and profits from your Act 20 company, thanks to a 0% dividend tax.
+And if you also qualify for Act 22 as well, you can enjoy 100% tax exemption on distributions from earnings and profits from your Act 20 company, thanks to a 0% dividend tax.